POETSII/tinsel/README.md

 implementing a subset of the RV32IM profile of the [RISC-V](https://riscv.org/specifications/) ISA.
 At present, this excludes integer division and system instructions.
-Custom features are provided through varios control/status registers ([CSRs](#tinsel-csrs)).
+Custom features are provided through a range of control/status registers ([CSRs](#tinsel-csrs)).

 The number of hardware threads must be a power of two and is